mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 * Download the Raspberry Pi Imager from the [official Raspberry Pi website](https://www.raspberrypi.com/software/)
 * Insert the MicroSD card into your computer.
-* Open Raspberry Pi Imager and choose your Raspberry Pi hardware device.
+* Open Raspberry Pi Imager and choose your Raspberry Pi 5 hardware device.
 Select the latest Raspbian OS from the list of available operating systems.
 We choose the Debian Bookwarm 64-bit with desktop environment.
 Select your MicroSD card as the storage location.
-* Edit the OS customization settings and add your user name and password of choice
+* Click "Next" and edit the OS customization settings.
+Here, add your username and password of choice
-* Click "Write" and wait for the process to complete.
+* Continue writing the OS into the MicroSD card and wait for the process to complete.
+In the meantime, you might want to go to Step 2 and obtain the OpenAI API keys to save some time!
-* Once done, eject the MicroSD card safely and insert it into your Raspberry Pi.
+* Once the OS writing process is completed, eject the MicroSD card safely and insert it into your Raspberry Pi.
 * Connect the monitor, keyboard, and mouse to your Raspberry Pi.
 * Plug in the adapter and power on the Raspberry Pi.
+Check if you are automatically connected to the WiFi Network.
+If not, connect to a WiFi manually.

+### Step 2: Obtaining OpenAI API Keys

+We will use the OpenAI API to generate a text response.
+•	Sign up to  OpenAI account.
+•	Navigate to the API keys section and generate new API keys if you haven't already.
+•	Copy the API key and save for later use in your Python script.

 ### Step 2: Installing Dependencies